liuxin0824/BCV-LR-discrete/README.md

 >**answer to Q4**

-First, we conducted additional experiments in Procgen to test the multi-task pre-training ability of BCV-LR, which follows the settings of FICC mutli-task experiments.
+According to your suggestions, we conducted additional experiments in Procgen to test the multi-task pre-training ability of BCV-LR, which follows the settings of FICC mutli-task experiments.
 Concretely, we pre-trains one model on mixed videos of 'bigfish', 'maze', and 'starpilot', and then finetunned the pre-trained models in these seen tasks seperately.
 Different from FICC, we also employ two unseen tasks into evaluations.
 The results in Table II show that BCV-LR enables effective policy imitation on all tasks.
 It achieves robust multi-task pre-training, where the pre-trained knowledge can be shared across both seen and unseen domains.

 **Table II**
 |||BCV-LR-MT(share pre-training)|PPO|/|BCV-LR(single-task)|